-The board approved a Whistleblowing Policy in 2012 which has been revised this year to incorporate a few enhancement initiatives introduced by the amended Corporate Governance Code.
+The board approved a Whistleblowing Policy in 2012 which has been revised in 2022.
 The main objective of the policy is to provide employees and external parties a reporting channel and procedures to report any serious misconduct or malpractice involving the Company and its employees even on an anonymous basis.
 The Audit Committee has been delegated with the overall responsibility for monitoring and reviewing the implementation of the Whistleblowing Policy.

-During the year, the board has approved an Anti-corruption Policy which outlines the Company's policy and requirements relating to the prevention and reporting of any suspected corruption and related malpractice.
+Our Anti-corruption Policy outlines the Company's policy and requirements relating to the prevention and reporting of any suspected corruption and related malpractice.
 We have also provided anti-corruption information to directors and employees to enhance their awareness.